All-In Wrestling: The Brutal Beginnings of British Wrestling in the 1930s

 All-In Wrestling, a brutal and unregulated form of professional wrestling, exploded in popularity across Britain in the 1930s.

 Unlike the more traditional and technical styles seen in the sport’s earlier days, all-in wrestling embraced chaos, with few rules and an emphasis on raw violence.
+Often held in packed arenas, these matches featured fighters using any means necessary to secure victory.

+Grappling, striking, and even the use of weaponry were not only encouraged, but allowed.
 It was a spectacle that captivated audiences.
 All-In Wrestling helped establish wrestling as a cornerstone of British entertainment during the interwar period.

 However, it wasn’t without criticism for its often ruthless nature.

 The All-In rules came into force in 1930, and changed the business of wrestling.
 It turned a dead industry into a powerhouse once again, although it came at the price of the quality of the product.
+Chair shots, bloods and nut shots were commonplace.
+They were a key reason why All-in wrestling had to die just 17 years later.

 (Note: This is NOT the same as AEW’s All In show from Wembley in 2023 and 2024.
 Click here to learn more about AEW All In at Wembley Stadium).